In the following Authorisations, references to the singular include the plural where appropriate.

 NOTICE: Under the Credit Reporting Act 2013 lenders are required to provide personal and credit information for credit applications and credit agreements of €500 and above to the Central Credit Register.
 This information will be held on the Central Credit Register and may be used by other lenders when making decisions on your credit applications and credit agreements.

--correct any errors on your credit record
+-correct any errors on your credit record;

--tell the Central Bank if you suspect you may have been impersonated
+-tell the Central Bank if you suspect you may have been impersonated and

--ask the Central Bank to add a short explanation written by you to your credit record
+-ask the Central Bank to add a short explanation written by you to your credit record.